The Last Spritz

 Marc JacobsEDT

-Raspberries and pear in a sundress — bright, easy, and impossible to overthink.
+Raspberries and pear in a sundress — bright, easy, impossible to overthink.

 Daisy Eau So Fresh